12 Avenue S.W. - Phase 3 Improvements

 Check out the maps for the improvements we completed in Phases 1 and 2:

-To allow for smooth and predictable traffic flow, on-street parking on the south side of the roadway will remain.
-Some of the on-street parking on the north side will also remain, however, short sections will remain as Loading Zones to ensure emergency services can continue to have access to both sides of the street.
+To allow for smooth and predictable traffic flow, on-street parking on the south side of the roadway remains.
+Some of the on-street parking on the north side also remains, however, short sections are now designated as Loading Zones to ensure emergency services can continue to have access to both sides of the street.

 Public engagement for 12 Avenue S.W. improvements was conducted in 2019.
 Read the What We Heard report to learn more.

 Initial Phase 3 designs were presented to the community in late 2019.
 As a result of continued community concern regarding the availability of on-street parking, we did more technical work on the design in 2020.
-The revised final design is now ready and construction is anticipated in 2021.
+Construction was completed in fall 2021.

 A number of corridors, or groupings of streets, were identiﬁed for the Centre City study area based on the idea that a single cycle track within the corridor would be able to appropriately serve the demand for that speciﬁc area.
 For each corridor, a number of potential cycle track alignments were identiﬁed.